Vyral/gary-jacklin-recruiting/_posts/2018-11-05-remax-action-agents-are-in-a-true-partnership.md

 &nbsp;

-When I’m having a conversation with someone who is looking to get involved with RE/MAX Action about how we work differently than other brokerages, **the main point I like to focus on is how we work together**.
+When I’m having a conversation with someone about how RE/MAX Action works differently than other brokerages, **the main point I like to focus on is how we work together**.

 When you work here, you don’t work for me; you work for RE/MAX Action.
 We are looking to have a true partnership with each individual agent.
 A business partnership is only successful when both partners are giving 100% to the partnership and giving their highest and best effort to each other.